Bremanger Municipality: Geography

 Bremanger is located along the south side of the Nordfjorden.
 Most of the municipality is on the mainland, but there are many islands that are also part of the municipality including Bremangerlandet, Rugsundøya, and Frøya, the three largest.
 These islands are separated from the mainland by the Frøysjøen strait.

-Bremanger is bordered to the north by the municipalities of Vågsøy and Eid (across the fjord), to the east by Gloppen, to the south by Flora, and to the west by the North Sea.
-The Frøysjøen is the sea between the mainland and the main islands of Bremangerlandet and Frøya.
+Bremanger is bordered to the north by Kinn Municipality and Stad Municipality (across the fjord), to the east by Gloppen Municipality, to the south by Kinn Municipality, and to the west by the North Sea.
+The highest point in the municipality is the 1670.26 m tall mountain Gjegnen.

+The Frøysjøen is the strait between the mainland and the main islands of Bremangerlandet and Frøya.
 The Gulen fjord branches off of the Frøysjøen, and that fjord splits off into the Nordgulen, Midtgulen, and Sørgulen.
 On the east end of the municipality is the Isefjord and Ålfotfjorden.
 Valleys in the municipality include the Førdedalen.

 Industry

 Elkem Bremanger is the largest company in Bremanger.
 The company's own port facility provides good and regular connections with the main ports of Norway and the rest of Europe.
 Elkem Bremanger has specialized in the manufacturing of silicon metal, ferrosilicon, and specialty inoculants.
 Silicon metals are primarily used in electronics, solar, and aluminium industries.

 The variety of Elkem Bremanger's operations shows the importance it places on both tradition and looking toward the future.
 The expansion of hydropower resources began in 1917, while the first pig iron production began in 1928.
 The company then developed and patented several of its production processes, and today manufactures metallurgic products and chemicals for the world market.
 Much has happened since 1917, but the company is still known for its developmental know-how and state-of-the-art technology.